Last updated on January 12th, 2023

 The FA Cup includes teams all the way from tier 10 of English football to the Premier League.
-As such, there are many more teams which compete in the FA Cup (736).
+As such, there are many more teams that compete in the FA Cup (736).

 Meanwhile, the EFL Cup only consists of teams from the Premier League and the English Football League (EFL).
-Only 92 teams are involved, which includes:
+Only 92 teams are involved, which include:

 |EFL League One||24|